Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 What it does: Reverses Trump’s prohibition on collective bargaining for federal workers, and promotes a $15 minimum wage

 Support: There is no good recent polling on collective bargaining.
-But when certain GOP governors were rolling back those rights a decade ago, polls showed Americans generally opposed their actions, including 54-40 in an NBC/Wall Steet Journal poll.
+But when certain GOP governors were rolling back those rights a decade ago, polls showed Americans generally opposed their actions, including 54-40 in an NBC/Wall Street Journal poll.
 A Bloomberg poll showed people supported the right for public employees to collectively bargain by a 2-to-1 margin, 64-32.

 As for a $15 minimum wage, Biden is also seeking to make one law in his coronavirus package, where it will be a sticking point.
 But polls show Americans generally favor it, including by a 2-to-1 margin in a 2019 Pew poll.